 4) Joint Ownership: another way to avoid probate.

-This isn’t always the best way when you take account of tax and other issues but you can put property (real estate) into joint tenancy with your spouse with rights of survivor-ship The surviving owner will automatically inherit the property at death.
-But do bear in mind that the transfer of ownership is a gift for Inheritance Tax purposes, and it also then forms part of the other persons assets.
+This isn’t always the best way when you take into account tax and other issues but you can put property (real estate) into joint tenancy with your spouse with rights of survivor-ship The surviving owner will automatically inherit the property at death.
+But do bear in mind that the transfer of ownership is a gift for Inheritance Tax purposes, and it also then forms part of the other persons’ assets.

 Example: your wife has died, and you put your home into a joint tenancy with your son.
 Consequences:

 a) If your son divorces or goes bankrupt, half of your home will be available to his creditors or could form part of a divorce settlement.

 b) The gift uses up part of your Nil Rate Band tax allowance for IHT purposes and depending on your previous gifts and the value of the house could result in an immediate charge to lifetime IHT, and a full charge if you die within 7 years.

 5) Pensions and Death in Service Benefits